 Also, consider your business tools.
 Will your current system support your part numbering needs?
 Can you maintain your part number system with your existing tool or will your part number system be more effective by bringing another system into the mix?

 These are just a few considerations for selecting a part number system that makes sense for your business.
 Gather all this information early to help establish a successful part number system.

 For a part number system to work well, it is important to establish good processes for generating part numbers and to use a system that is well equipped to manage part numbers.

 Whether you use an intelligent or non-intelligent part numbering system, it is important to make sure you do not duplicate part numbers.
-Using the exact same part number for two entirely different parts can cause serious problems including delays on the manufacturing line, confusion over the BOM record and incorrect part ordering.
+Using the same part number for two entirely different parts can cause serious problems including delays on the manufacturing line, confusion over the BOM record, and ordering of incorrect parts.
 These problems can ultimately impact your bottom line.